-Sponsored by the Horn Program in Entrepreneurship, startup advisors will be available free of cost select days throughout academic year.
-Sessions are 30 minutes an open to students, alumni, faculty or staff working on startup or entrepreneurial projects.
+Sponsored by the Horn Program in Entrepreneurship, startup advisors will be available, on select days throughout academic year.
+Sessions are 20-30 minutes and available at no cost to students, alumni, faculty or staff working on startup or entrepreneurial projects.

 Startup advising will be held at the Venture Development Center (132 E. Delaware Ave., Ste.
 100).

 Every Friday*, September 11- December 4 | 9:00am – 1:00pm | General Startup Advising with John Currie (first-come-first-served basis, registration is not required)

 *There will be NO advising on Friday, September 25th.
 More Advisors will be added in the near future.

 Startup Advisors' Bios